The Tunnel at the Niagara Parks Power Station

 What are the hours of operation?

 That Niagara Parks Power Station is open daily for general admission and guided tours.
-The power station reopens nightly for the Currents: Niagara's Power Trasnformed show.
+The power station reopens nightly for the Currents: Niagara's Power Transformed show.
 Please see hours of operation for more details.

 -